hmdafna/The-shrunk-scheme-for-the-search-space-in-multilabeled-feature-selection/README.md

 ## Repository Contents

 ### 1. Reading Files
 This module contains various functions for reading commonly used multi-labeled datasets.
-It provides the necessary utilities to load and preprocess data for subsequent analysis.
+To use this, you need to download the datasets from [MLL Resources](https://www.uco.es/kdis/mllresources/).

 ### 2. Phase 1: Based on Ranks
 This script calculates a MIC (Maximal Information Coefficient) matrix to evaluate the relevance of each feature.
 Non-dominated sorting is then applied to this matrix, modified to maximize the sorting function to identify the dominated features.
 This technique organizes the features into different ranks or fronts, with those in rank 0 (the dominating features) selected for the next phase.